-The interdependent relationship between transportation and land use means that development decisions made today about Idaho's transportation system will affect future transportation needs. not only where and how people travel, but also how cities, counties and the state continue to develop.
-Likewise, dDecisions about housing, open space, and farmland affect transportation needs. where and how people travel, and It is clear that these elements also impact public health and economic development.
+The interdependent relationship between transportation and land use means that development decisions made today will affect future transportation needs.
+Decisions about housing, open space, and farmland affect where and how people travel, and impact public health and economic development.

 Therefore, to effectively maintain, improve, and plan for the future needs of the transportation system, it's necessary to consider the system's current condition as well as societal trends.
 High-growth areas may require new roads, additional capacity, or improvements to public transportation.
 Routes used by heavy farm machinery and trucks may require additional maintenance or safety features.
 Modes of transportation other than vehicles and trucks, such as buses, rail, biking, and walking, may become more prevalent based on changing economic and social conditions.
 In addition, security concerns and the economy have spurred significant changes in air travel patterns.